Car seats and baby formula are regulated. Is social media next?

 A systematic review of 42 studies found a “consistent relationship between social media use and poor sleep quality, reduced sleep duration, sleep difficulties, and depression among youth.”
 On a typical weekday, nearly one in three adolescents report using screen media until midnight or later.

 What they see on social media also matters.
-From being bombarded unrealistic body images to a culture of “hyper-comparison” to bullying, hate and abuse, Murthy said he’s worried that its effects on young people’s mental health is showing up in the “disturbing mental health statistics that we are seeing in our country, which are telling us that depression, anxiety, suicide, loneliness are all going up.”
+From being bombarded unrealistic body images to a culture of “hyper-comparison” to bullying, hate and abuse, Murthy said he’s worried that its effects on young people’s mental health are showing up in the “disturbing mental health statistics that we are seeing in our country, which are telling us that depression, anxiety, suicide, loneliness are all going up.”

 Murthy’s report doesn’t tell young people to stop using social media altogether.
 There are benefits, too.
 It’s where teens can find a community and have a space for self-expression.
-LGBTQ+ youth, in particular, has been shown to benefit from social media through connecting with peers, developing an identity and finding social support.
+LGBTQ+ youth, in particular, have been shown to benefit from social media through connecting with peers, developing an identity and finding social support.

 “For every family, it may not be feasible to stop your child from using social media or there may be benefit,” Murthy said.
 “But drawing boundaries around the use of social media in your child’s life so there are times and spaces that are protected, that are tech free, that can be really helpful.”

-Murthy’s own children are 5 and 6, but like many parents he’s already thinking about their future on social media.
+Murthy’s own children are 5 and 6, but like many parents, he’s already thinking about their future on social media.

 “We are planning to delay the use of social media for our kids until after middle school,” he said.
 “And you know, that’s not going to be easy.
 But we’re hoping to find other parents and families that we can partner with to make this a little easier, because we know there’s strength in numbers and sometimes making changes on your own is hard.”